 A wildlife ambassador courtyard with a naturalized setting will be constructed to allow our non-releasable humane education wildlife ambassadors the ability to safely educate visitors to the facility.

-Designed by local architect Curt Carpenter (who, in collaboration with UC Davis Koret School of Shelter Medicine & Design designed our domestic animal shelter), the facility will be constructed by award winning local contractor The Franklin Corporation.
+Designed by local architect Curt Carpenter (who, in collaboration with UC Davis Koret School of Shelter Medicine & Design designed our domestic animal shelter), the facility will be constructed by a local contractor.

 The Whatcom Humane Society wishes to provide public recognition for persons, companies and organizations that generously assist with the construction of the new facility.
 Current naming opportunities include: